demiourgoi/flink-check/flink-check/README.md

 - [flink-check scaladoc](https://demiourgoi.github.io/doc/flink-check/0.0.2/scala-2.11/api)
 - [sscheck-core scaladoc](https://demiourgoi.github.io/doc/sscheck-core/0.4.1/scala-2.11/api)

+Flink Check is available as a maven dependency in [bintray](https://bintray.com/juanrh/maven/flink-check).

 ## How properties are executed

 Properties are defined by extending the trait `DataStreamTLProperty`, which includes the method `forAllDataStream` for defining a property that for each test case generates a `DataStream[In]`, applies the `testSubject` to produce a `DataStream[Out]`, and checks those data streams fulfill the specified `formula`.